 4. Select Your Card Designs

 Here’s another task you can do now instead of the day you’re actually ordering your cards.
 Scroll through a few different sites until you find the design you like.
 You can even go through the customization process with a placeholder image so your copy is all set.
 Since you’re probably not quite ready to order, you can keep an eye on Black Friday and Cyber Monday sales and order when the deals are at their best.
+For the best places to order your holiday cards, check out our list here.

 5. Make Return Addresses Easier